 In honor of my fantasy writing series, I’m going to share with you the bones of a fantasy story I’m writing that I’ve totally fallen in love with.
 It obviously needs SO much work, but it highlights so many things I love about fantasy.

 This story progresses further by various writing prompts given in Author’s Tale, so the direction of the next section is never really known by me until I get a prompt that I can incorporate.
-And no, I haven’t kept track of the prompts that inspired this.
-I could trawl the files in AT, but I’m not that committed.

 If you like this, share it.
 If you love it, suggest a prompt to continue the series.
 The more vague the prompt, the better.